0xAX/asm/content/asm_3.md

 - `push` - pushes the operand into the stack.
 - `pop` - pops the top value from the stack.

 x86_64 processors provide additional instruction that brings affect on the stack.
-Besides those instruction we also have seen familar to us:
+Besides those instruction we also have seen familiar to us:

 - `call`
 - `ret`

 The first one instruction calls the given procedure.
 It affects stack by saving the return address on the stack before call.
 The second instruction is an "exit" from the given procedure.
-It affects the stack by removing the return address from the stack and transfering the execution flow to it.
+It affects the stack by removing the return address from the stack and transferring the execution flow to it.

-In the [previous post](asm_2.md) we got familar with the with such a concepts as [function prologue and eplogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue).
+In the [previous post](asm_2.md) we got familiar with the with such a concepts as [function prologue and epilogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue).
 These are special instructions that we usually can meet in the beginning and in the end of the function:

 ```assembly
 foo: